deus369/zoxel/docs/flecs_quirks.md

 -----

+## spawning

+- spawning in multi t hreaded systems since > 3.1.3 has been removed as a feature

 ## component data and spawning

 - by default entitys using a prefab don't copy new component data in memory